New Passage: History

 In 1718 the New Passage ferry service was restarted by the Lewis family of St. Pierre, Monmouthshire, allowing it to be used by mail and passenger coaches between Bristol and south Wales.
 For much of the century the ferry rights, fishery and the inn at New Passage were rented from the Lewis family by John Hoggard.
 Amongst the travellers to use the ferry was Charles Wesley, who had a lucky escape in 1743, when his ship almost foundered in stormy weather.
 By the late 18th century the main mail coach route between Bristol and Milford Haven used the New Passage and by the end of the century the crossing rivalled the Old Passage route.

 The ferry and inn at New Passage in 1810, with cattle being unloaded.

 In 1825 the New Passage Association formed, using the 30-ton steamboat "St Pierre".
 However, the sponsorship by the Dukes of Beaufort of the Aust route, with faster boats and a pier, meant that by 1830 mail coaches were diverted there, and the New Passage declined.
-In the 1840s the ferry was purchased by the Bristol and South West Junction Railway company for use as a crossing, though in the event the company failed to raise the capital to build a railway.
+In the 1840s the ferry was purchased by the Bristol and South Wales Junction Railway Company for use as a crossing, having been authorised to do so by the Bristol and South Wales Junction Railway and Aust Ferry Act 1847 (10 & 11 Vict. c. lxxxi), although in the event the company failed to raise the capital to build a railway.
 A subsequent scheme, surveyed and engineered by Brunel and completed by his assistant Brereton, was opened in 1863 as the Bristol and South Wales Union Railway, using the New Passage ferry to cross the Severn to Portskewett.
 New Passage Pier railway station, a rebuilt New Passage Hotel, a promenade, tea rooms, and a 594 yd railway pier, improved the facilities for travellers.
 One year earlier, an engineer engaged on building the pier had the idea of a tunnel under the river.
 In 1886, the Severn Tunnel opened and the New Passage ferry became redundant.
 The pier was dismantled within two years, though the beach, promenade and hotel remained popular with day trippers for many years afterwards.